Cart 0

 Learn more ⟶

-Advance praise for In the Wake of Madness: I define a good non-fiction story as one that pulls me in so completely, I forget how everything turned out (the North won the Civil War, the Titanic sunk, etc.).
+Praise for In the Wake of Madness: I define a good non-fiction story as one that pulls me in so completely, I forget how everything turned out (the North won the Civil War, the Titanic sunk, etc.).
 This was that kind of story.
 I know this family survived but the writing was so vivid, I held my breath on every page.
 Really a fabulous book! – Victoria Alexander, #1 NYT bestselling author

 I felt as if I were part of each narrow escape, always on the run, seeking those elusive papers, aching for family members tossed across the globe.
 Drawing from an unbelievable wealth of family letters and documents, the author ably embeds her family’s saga within unfolding world events, revealing chilling parallels to our world today. – Tilman Ochs, retired English teacher and local history expert, Kronberg, Germany